Ron Hines DVM PhD

 During their first 2 week of life it is best to just clean puppies with a damp pledget of cotton.
 Younger puppies should get only partial baths.
 Do one section of them at a time with a soft, wet hand towel.
 When the “bath” is finished carefully blow dry the puppy.
 Be careful to keep the dryer far enough away from the puppy so as not to overheat it.
 I keep my hand in the air stream at puppy-distance to gauge temperature.

 Check the puppy carefully for fleas as soon as you get it.
-If the pup has fleas, just pick them off one-by-one with tweezers, drop them into a glass of rubbing alcohol, gin or vodka.
-Flush them down the commode.
+If the pup has fleas, just pick them off one-by-one with tweezers, drop them into a bit of rubbing alcohol, then flush them down the commode.
 Throw away whatever box and bedding they came in or put the bedding through a hot air dryer cycle.

 Weaning – You Are Almost To The Finish Line!